NKeklikian/ipblocklistservice/info.md

 ## Functional requirements

-The service has a single endpoint (`/api/ips/`) that takes an IP v4 encoded as a string (e.g. "127.0.0.1"), and return "true" if the IP is part of the blacklist, and "false" otherwise.
+The service has a single endpoint (`/api/ips/`) that takes an IP v4 encoded as a string (e.g. "127.0.0.1"), and returns `true` if the IP is part of the blacklist, and `false` otherwise.

 This is an example of how calling the microservice looks like